Ram Shriram

-Kavitark Ram Shriram (born 1956/57) is an Indian-American billionaire businessman and philanthropist.
+Kavitark Ram Shriram (born 1956/57) is an American billionaire businessman and philanthropist.
 He is a founding board member and one of the first investors in Google.
 He worked earlier in Amazon.
 Shriram came to Amazon.com in August 1998, when the company acquired Junglee, an online comparison shopping firm of which Shriram was president.
 Before Junglee and Amazon, Shriram was a member of the Netscape executive team, joining them in 1994, before they shipped products or posted revenue.

 According to Forbes, as of September 2020, his net worth was $2.3 billion.

 Early life

-Shriram holds a bachelor's degree in mathematics from Loyola College, Chennai of the University of Madras.
+Shriram holds a bachelor's degree in mathematics from Loyola College, Chennai, University of Madras.

 Career

 Shriram started his career with Bell-Northern Research.

 In 1994, he became a vice president of Netscape.
 Later, he also served as a president of Junglee.

 Shriram started Sherpalo, a venture capital firm that invests in promising new disruptive technologies, in January 2000.

 In 2020, Ram Shriram was selected for the Ellis Island medal of honor.